obophenotype/human-phenotype-ontology/src/ontology/README-editors.txt

 ## Editing environment

-1. Install Protege 4.3 or higher
+1. Install Protege 5.0 or higher
-2. Get the Elk plugin
+2. Ensure you have the Elk plugin (comes with the latest 5.0 release)
-3. Install any required plugins from: http://wiki.geneontology.org/index.php/Ontology_editor_plugins
+3. Install any additional plugins from: http://wiki.geneontology.org/index.php/Ontology_editor_plugins

 Especially
 (1) The ELK plugin (see below)